AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v21/modules/module0/ex3.md

 ![DSN](./images/cfg4.png)

 All default variables are already filled out for you.
-The first thing to do is to add the Launch tags for your desktop and mobile app Launch properties.
+The first thing to do is to add the Data Collection tags for your desktop and mobile app Data Collection properties.

 ![DSN](./images/cfg5.png)

-You can find the tags for your Launch properties here:
+You can find the tags for your Data Collection properties here:

 ## Web

-Go to [http://launch.adobe.com/](http://launch.adobe.com/), click **Client** and search for your properties with the search term **ldap - Demo System**.
+Go to [https://experience.adobe.com/#/data-collection/](https://experience.adobe.com/#/data-collection/), click **Tags** and search for your properties with the search term **ldap - Demo System**.
 Open your **Web** property.

 ![DSN](./images/l1.png)